ablwr/media-collection-viewer/README.md

 - [x] Build chart out of delivered JSON
 - [x] warn if not getting desired input
 - [x] let user know when file is loading and loaded
+- [x] utilize 'about' page
+- [x] investigate other visualization options
 - [] refactor!
-- [] cleaner delivery of JS objects to charts
+- [] cleaner delivery of JS objects to charts (right now is so "lol")
 - [] cleaner display of charts (update, not overwrite)
-- [] utilize 'about' page
 - [] implement json fields for Tracks
-- [] investigate other visualization options -- not totally sold on chart.js, a rust library would be cool!
-- [] See src/routes/home.rs for additional features/charts to build out after proof of concept has been tested
-- [] Move TODOs to Issues tracker
+- [] Move TODOs to Issues tracker when at a reasonable beta stage

 ## Code
 - Rust